SouravD-Me/LLMs-on-Bengali-FoS-Identification/README.md

 ## 🔍 Project Snapshot

-This repository contains the **BengFoS dataset**, reproducible code, visualization assets, and research materials for our EMNLP 2025 paper.
-The project evaluates LLMs (zero-shot & fine-tuned), probes hidden representations for figure-of-speech (FoS) signals, and explores deployment-friendly quantization strategies for Bengali literary analysis.
+This repository contains the **BengFoS dataset** from our EMNLP 2025 (Main Conference) paper.
+Our project evaluates LLMs (zero-shot & fine-tuned), probes hidden representations for figure-of-speech (FoS) signals, and explores deployment-friendly quantization strategies for Bengali literary analysis.

 ---